 We also encourage you to wrap up alignment meetings with a formal confirmation of support (either written or verbal) to cement stakeholder buy-in.

 Even the best CX strategy development or customer journey mapping workshop won’t be successful without organizational alignment and a shared vision for the future.
-So start your CX strategy three steps ahead with a solid understanding of the past, a keen eye for barriers, and an explicitly aligned management team.
-You’ll be glad you did.
+Your CX strategy must start five steps ahead with clearly defined goals, a solid understanding of the past, a keen eye for barriers, and an explicitly aligned management team.

 In our next blog in this series, we’ll explore how you can use research to understand the current state of CX in your organization.